 The Otter Hiking Trail found in the Tsitsikamma Coastal National Park, Eastern Cape, is undoubtedly South Africa's most sought-after endurance trail.
-It is a five-day trail, commencing at the Storms River Mouth Rest Camp and stretching westward as far as the Groot River estuary at Nature's Valley, in South Africa.
+It is a five-day trail, commencing at the Storms River Mouth Rest Camp and stretching westward as far as the Groot River estuary at Nature's Valley, a distance of about 43 km.
+Accommodation is provided in four beautifully appointed overnight camps.
+The first hike took place in 1968, making it the oldest official hiking trail in South Africa.